This information is available for print here – Recovery Tools – Your relationship with urges and cravings

 Your Relationship with Urges and Cravings

-A very important point to consider is that it is normal to have urges to return to substance or addictive behaviours.
-It doesn’t mean that a person doesn’t want to stop or stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
-Many people experience ambivalence, the urge to use and the want to not use.
+A very important point to consider is that it is normal to have urges to return to substance use or addictive behaviours.
+It doesn’t mean that a person doesn’t want to stop or to stay stopped, it just means that their addiction and related neurocircuitry is seeking to use again.
+Many people experience ambivalence – the urge to use and the want to not use.
 The key to not using is largely influenced by what you do and how you relate to the urges to use.
-You have a choice of what you do when triggered by an urge.
-Approach the urge with skill and a determination to live your life in line with your best self, the self that wants the best for you and those around you, and you stand a good chance of mastering it
+You have a choice of what you do when you are triggered by an urge.
+Approach the urge with skill and a determination to live your life in line with your best self – the self that wants the best for you and those around you – and you stand a good chance of mastering it

-A current development in the field of recovery is focused on people changing their relationship with urges – that is, cultivating a once removed relationship, an observer of the urge, rather than being overcome by it.
-Some of the suggestions given lend themselves to this approach.
+A current development in the field of recovery is focused on people changing their relationship with urges – that is, cultivating a once-removed relationship, an observer of the urge, rather than being overcome by it.
+Some of the suggestions given below lend themselves to this approach.
 A good place to start is to put distance between you and the sensations, thoughts, and feelings of the urge.

 This takes practice.
 One way to think about this is the difference between being in the sea, overcome and swimming against the tide of the urge, versus being on the shore observing, watching, and calmly deciding what to do next.

 Another way to think about a once removed relationship with urges is to understand them as time-limited events – they will come, and they will go, and you have a choice of how you respond to them.
 They may be uncomfortable, challenging and at times distressing.
 Accept this, so that you can become skilful with them and continue along the path towards and into recovery.